jmuehlig/perf-cpp/docs/recording-parallel.md

     std::cout << name << " = " << value << std::endl;
 }

-/// Result for a specific process (returns std::optional). const auto process_result = multi_process_counter.result_of_process(1234);
+/// Result for a specific process; std::nullopt if the process is not monitored. const auto process_result = multi_process_counter.result_of_process(1234);

 /// Release resources explicitly, or let the destructor handle it.